 iv Risks of sovereign guarantees

 Sovereign guarantees bring clear advantages to a project and its financiers.
-Nevertheless they do present a number of risks to the host government issuing them.
-There has been increased focus in recent years on the treatment of contingent liabilities on a country's balance sheet, with by way of example the IMF highlighting in 2016 undisclosed power sector guarantees (minimum demand or revenue) in Kenya worth US$3.4 billion (over 5 per cent of GDP).
-Excessive guarantees can impact on a country's financial position, and take away from the benefit from a government perspective of projects being undertaken on a 'project finance' basis.
-Accordingly, a number of developing country governments are resisting calls to provide these types of guarantees, and recognising that if given for one preferred project, future projects may expect guarantees also.
+Nevertheless, they do present a number of risks to the host government that issues them.
+There has been increased focus in recent years on the treatment of contingent liabilities on a country's balance sheet, with by way of example the International Monetary Fund highlighting in 2016 undisclosed power sector guarantees (minimum demand or revenue) in Kenya worth US$3.4 billion (over 5 per cent of GDP).
+Excessive guarantees can impact a country's financial position and take away from the benefit from a government perspective of projects being undertaken on a project finance basis.
+Accordingly, a number of developing country governments are resisting calls to provide these types of guarantees and recognising that, if given for one preferred project, future projects may expect guarantees also.

 For governments with low sovereign debt ratings or without a rating, which is often the case in jurisdictions where projects need the most support, sovereign guarantees may not be sufficient on their own unless combined with support from development banks or other international organisations, which may lead to the unfortunate situation that the country's credit is put on the line, while the projects still have to pay the fees involved in securing further external support.

-On the more innovative side, the project financing of the Azura-Edo IPP Project in Nigeria (referred to in Section II) involved the Nigerian government resisted providing a guarantee in respect of termination payments if the power purchase agreement was terminated, and instead entering a put and call option agreement in which the government agreed to purchase the power plant (the 'put') at a certain price in the event that the offtaker defaulted and also had the option to purchase the power plant (the 'call') under certain circumstances, such as a concessionaire's default.
+On the more innovative side, the project financing of the Azura-Edo IPP Project in Nigeria (referred to in Section II) involved the Nigerian government's resistance to providing a guarantee in respect of termination payments if the power purchase agreement was terminated.
+Instead, the government entered a put-and-call option agreement in which the government agreed to purchase the power plant (the put) at a certain price in the event that the offtaker defaulted and also had the option to purchase the power plant (the call) under certain circumstances, such as a concessionaire's default.
 While this model is understood to have no effect on Nigeria's balance sheet, it arguably does have a contingent liability aspect similar to a guarantee.

 1 Adrian Lawrence is a partner and Grahame Fischer is a senior associate at Ashurst LLP.